mahirsowad3/Auction-House-Website/README.md

 #### Add Item

 1. After logging in, click the "Add Item" button on the top left side of the screen.
-2. Fill in the fields: "Item Name", "Initial Price", "Item Description", "Bid End Date", and upload images.
+2. Fill in the fields: "Item Name", "Initial Price", "Item Description", "Bid End Date", and upload images, and toggle the "Is Buy Now" option if you wish to create your item as of type "Buy Now" instead of "Bidding".
 3. Click the "Add Item" button to add your item and redirect to the Review Items Page.

 #### Review Items